pytorch/torchdynamo/README.md

 ### Verify Installation

-You can run the following commands (from the PyTorch repo root directory) that run minimal examples to check that TorchDynamo is installed correctly:
+If you built PyTorch from source, then you can run the following commands (from the PyTorch repo root directory) that run minimal examples to check that TorchDynamo is installed correctly:

 ```shell
 cd tools/dynamo
 python verify_dynamo.py
 ```

+If you do not have the PyTorch source locally, you can alternatively copy the script (`tools/dynamo/verify_dynamo.py`) from the PyTorch repo and run it locally.

 ## Getting started